EZHDKING/EZHDKINGHOOK/README.md

 ## What this does

-`run3_autoupdate.sh` attaches Frida to a running osu! lazer process and patches the live `BeatmapDifficulty` object used during beatmap preprocessing.
+`script.sh` attaches Frida to a running osu! lazer process and patches the live `BeatmapDifficulty` object used during beatmap preprocessing.

 It can force: